 Practice and procedure in the First-tier Tribunal

 Chris has written articles published in Taxation magazine and the Journal of International Tax, Trust & Corporate Planning.
-He has delivered seminars to solicitors on the taxation of partnerships and the statutory residence test.
+He has delivered seminars to solicitors on the taxation of partnerships, taxation of employment income, and the statutory residence test.
 He is a member of the RBA.

 Chris has extensive experience of a broad range of commercial matters in the County Courts and High Court.
-As well as acting on his own matters, Chris has been instructed as a junior in several long-running and complex High Court claims, including:
+As well as acting on his own matters, Chris has been instructed as a junior in long-running and complex High Court claims.

 In light of his strong commercial expertise, Chris regularly receives professional negligence instructions, for example in solicitors', barristers', valuers' and architects' negligence cases on behalf of both claimants and defendants.
-He has particular speciality in solicitors' negligence cases, with recent cases including the late service of proceedings and conveyancing matters.
+He has a particular speciality in solicitors' negligence cases, with recent cases including the late service of proceedings, alleged failure to properly advise, and conveyancing matters.
 He draws upon his multi-disciplinary expertise in employment and tax law for cases which involve those substantive areas of law, such as the quantification of loss in a negligently handled employment claim, or advice on whether a tax avoidance scheme would have succeeded if it had been successfully implemented.

 Chris has delivered seminars to solicitors on topics including: lawyers' negligence in employment claims; limitation in professional negligence claims; SAAMCO and the Recoverability of Losses in a Falling Market.

-He wrote an article with Alison Padfield on section 61 of the Trustee Act 1925, published in the Solicitors' Jounral.
+He wrote an article with Alison Padfield on section 61 of the Trustee Act 1925, published in the Solicitors' Journal.
 Click here to view.

 Chris is a member of the PNBA.

 Chris is available for instruction on all employment aspects of sports law as well as disciplinary matters, particularly in rugby.
-He is Chairman of the Kew Occasionals RFC.
+He is President of the Kew Occasionals RFC.